-To figure out what your normal resting heart should be, you should consult your doctor since they’ll be able to factor in the rest of your health history.
+To figure out what your normal resting heart should be (a healthy heart rate), you should consult your doctor since they’ll be able to factor in the rest of your health history.
 They’ll also be able to tell you if your heart rate is too low or too high and whether additional testing is needed.

 How to Calculate Your Target Heart Rate

 Along with monitoring your resting heart rate, it can help to know your target heart rate, too.
 This is especially true if you’re working on your fitness or trying to lose weight.